 Born in a meteor crater, Matthew Heiti is a writer, actor, director and teacher working in North Ontario.

 Michael Bronski is an independent scholar, journalist, and writer who’s been involved in social justice movements since the 1960s.
+He is Professor of the Practice in Activism and Media in Women, Gender, and Sexuality Studies at Harvard University.

 Mohammed Moussa is a Palestinian freelance journalist, host of Gaza Guy Podcast, and founder of the Gaza Poets Society.
 His debut poetry collection, Flamingo, was recently published in English.
 He grew up in Gaza and attended Alazhar University before beginning his career as a reporter for various international news outlets.